eTextile/Synth/Firmware/README.md

 - [HARDWARE_MIDI]: Transmit touch coordinates via HARDWARE_MIDI
 - [USB_OSC]: Transmit touch coordinates via USB_SLIP_OSC

-### Use the eTextile-Synthesizer as STANDALONE divice
+### Use the eTextile-Synthesizer as STANDALONE device
 - [SYNTH_PLAYER] : Set the eTextile-Synthesizer as polyphonic synthesizer
 - [GRANULAR_PLAYER] : Set the eTextile-Synthesizer as
 - [FLASH_PLAYER] : Set the eTextile-Synthesizer as